TruVortex/DMOJ-Solutions/README.md

 **WHY?**

 It's the version  I've learned, and I'm too lazy to learn another version.
-Also, I'am most proficient in Java although I know C++, Python 3, and a little C. Furthermore, C++ and C are VERY unsafe/unstable.
+Also, I'am most proficient in Java although I know C++, Python 3, and a little C and C++ and C are VERY unsafe/unstable.

 **IDE**